Tanzania–United Kingdom relations: Trade

-Tanzanian exports to the United Kingdom are dominated by raw materials namely; tea, tobacco and precious stones.
+Tanzanian exports to the United Kingdom are dominated by raw materials such as tea, tobacco and precious stones.
 The United Kingdom is the largest non-African purchaser of Tanzanian tea.
 On the other hand, UK exports to Tanzania are mainly dominated by automobiles and electronic appliances.

 Trade Statistics

 Foreign Direct Investment

 Being the former colonial power, the United Kingdom is one of Tanzania's oldest trading partners.
-The United Kingdom is currently the top foreign direct investor in the country, overtaking South Africa in 2011.
+In 2021 the United Kingdom ranked fourth for foreign direct investment into Tanzania behind the Cayman Islands, China and Canada.
 Foreign investment in the country is spread out across multiple sectors, such as mining, manufacturing and agriculture.
-Currently the only listed British firm on the Dar es Salaam Stock Exchange is Acacia Mining.
+The only British firm listed on the Dar es Salaam Stock Exchange was Acacia Mining before its delisting on 18 November 2019.